Our Model

 • Two people shake hands

-Support communities to achieve digital equity over time
+Support communities to advance digital opportunity over time

 Asked to pay almost $100 a month for connectivity too slow to qualify as ‘broadband’, many families in the rural community of Enfield, North Carolina lived without home internet.
 To change this, LaShawn Williamson and the Wave 7 team built a network with speeds 3x faster than existing service, at prices residents can afford.
 Our investment is helping Wave 7 scale in Enfield and beyond.

-Community connectivity providers like these need financial support to sustainably scale and meet the digital equity needs in their communities.
+Community-focused ISPs like these need financial support to sustainably scale and meet digital needs in their communities.

-Connect Humanity can provide that critical, missing support, de-risking investments with our decades of experience in connectivity policy, technology, and funding.
+Connect Humanity can provide critical support, de-risking investments with our decades of experience in connectivity policy, technology, and funding.

 donaut